soft2018spring-gruppe10/Report/Acceptance Criteria.md

 2) The user should be able to get all books by the requested author.

 3) The user should be able to see a map with plots of all cities.

+___

+##### User story 4:

+As a user, i want to give a location and get all books which mentions a city in the vicinity of that location, so i can find a book that i want to read.

+##### Acceptance Criteria:

+1) The user should be able to specify a location

+2) The user should be able to get all books which mentions a city in the vicinity of the location